orlagh-sweeney/we-ride-cycling-club/README.md

 - Each page has a responsive navigation bar with the club logo and links the each website page to allow for easy navigation for the user.
 - Each page has a repsonsive footer with social media links.
 Social media links open in a new browser window.
 ### Home Page
-#### HERO IMAGE
+- Hero Image
     - The homepage has a photograph of three cyclists overlayed with the club tagline, Together We Ride.
     - The section aims to portray a strong sense of community and inclusion being core values of the cycling club.
-#### INTRODUCTION
+- Introduction
     - This page also has a brief introduction explaining that it is a cylcing club for expats where they can join weekly rides.
     - This section also has a selection of images as a design feature to convery the inclusive, community values.
-#### HOW IT WORKS
+-   How it Works
     - This section explains how the club operates and uses icons to support the explanation.
-#### CTA
+- CTA button
     - This section contacts a CTA button that will bring the user to the Join Us page of the website.
 ### About Page
 - The about page is split into 3 section: Our Story, Our People and Missions and Values.
+- The page aims to give the user a more indepth look into the cycling club to encourage then to join.
+- The page has a video with a motivational quote underneath.
-- The page
+- The page contains a CTA button to bring the user to the Join Us page.
 ### Join Us Page
 - The Join Us page has a photo over cyclists overlayed with a form.
 - The form has a brief instruction that tells the user to fill in their information to be matched with a Local Leader.